Article · Apr 23, 2026

 7 files changed, 67 insertions(+), 158 deletions(-)

 158 lines of hand-rolled HTTP became 67 lines of SDK calls.
-The 67 lines have refresh, retry, error normalization, and type safety the originals did not.
 Net code went down.
 Net behaviour went up.

 Why the SDK migration broke the Chrome extension

-The web app side of this stack was already on @supabase/supabase-js, so the publishable-key migration didn’t break anything there.
-The Chrome extension was on hand-rolled fetch, so the publishable-key migration broke every call.
-Migrating the extension to the SDK fixed the 401s on every authenticated request, and immediately broke session persistence.
+The web app side of this stack was already on @supabase/supabase-js, so the publishable-key migration didn’t touch it.
+The Chrome extension was on hand-rolled fetch, so every authenticated call broke.
+Migrating the extension to the SDK fixed the 401s and immediately broke session persistence.

 Symptom: the user signs in successfully.
 The popup closes.
-The user clicks the extension icon thirty seconds later.
-They are logged out.
+Thirty seconds later they click the extension icon.
+Logged out.
 Every popup open is a fresh session.

 This is the most-reported, least-documented Supabase + Chrome extension issue.
-The community-written guides (Tomas Pustelnik, Chethiya Kusal on Medium, Akos Komuves) are the only places this is called out clearly.
-The official docs give you a quickstart for Plasmo, and not much else.
+The community-written guides from Tomas Pustelnik, Chethiya Kusal, and Akos Komuves are the only places it is called out clearly.
+The official docs give you a quickstart for Plasmo and not much else.

 How to use chrome.storage.local with Supabase auth

 chrome.storage.local is the right destination.
-It is persistent, async, and works in service workers, popups, content scripts, and offscreen documents.
+Persistent, async, and available in service workers, popups, content scripts, and offscreen documents.
 The SDK accepts a custom storage adapter via the auth.storage option on createClient.
-Three method bridges and three flags is the entire fix:
+Three method bridges and three flags:

 import { createClient } from '@supabase/supabase-js';